democratic-participation/democratic-participation.github.io/faq.md

 **Q: Can we prevent a works council from being established?**
 A: If the majority present don't elect an election committee, it may delay the process.
 However, three employees or a union can still request a labor court to appoint an election committee.

-**Q: Is the April 9 vote a decision for/against a works council?**
+**Q: Is the <INSERT DATE HERE> vote a decision for/against a works council?**
 A: No, it's only to elect an election committee.
 The committee is then legally obliged to organize works council elections.

 ## Participation & Eligibility

 **Q: Who can participate in the election committee vote?**
-A: All employees except employers and senior executives ("leitende Angestellte").
+A: All employees of the German entity are eligible to vote, except employers and senior executives ("leitende Angestellte").

+Employees of other group entities outside Germany are not eligible to participate, as this election pertains exclusively to the German works council under German labor law.

 **Q: Who can stand for works council election?**
 A: Employees who have worked for the company for at least 6 months and are at least 18 years old.